10 Rosehill Ave

 |9:00 am - 12:00 pm|

-The Linden School is a truly unique institution: the first all-girls school in Canada to practice feminist pedagogy from Kindergarten to Grade 12.
-Linden offers girls a challenging and empowering curriculum that prepares them with 21st Century skills essential for success in their post-secondary education and beyond.
-The faculty are dedicated to instilling academic curiosity, self-confidence, social and emotional wellbeing in each girl that walks through their doors.
+The Linden School is the only all-girls school in Canada that was specifically created as a feminist school almost 25 years ago.
+Mandated to address the learning and developmental needs of girls from Kindergarten to Grade 12, Linden offers girls a challenging and empowering curriculum that prepares them with 21st-century skills essential for success in their post-secondary education and beyond.
+The faculty are dedicated to instilling academic curiosity, self-confidence, and social and emotional well being in each girl that walks through their doors.

-Linden places emphasis on confidence building to ensure that each girl graduates as an empowered and self-assured young woman.
 One proven approach to cultivating confidence is developing presentation skills from an early age.
-Each year, Linden holds multiple fairs in which students from all grades put together a project and present it to their peers, teachers, parents and even community members. ”We nurture essential leadership qualities among girls so that they become comfortable taking risks and advocating for themselves and their own ideas,” says Principal Janice Gladstone.
+Each year, Linden holds multiple fairs in which students present research projects to their peers, teachers, parents and even community members.
+“We nurture essential leadership qualities among girls so that they become comfortable taking risks and advocating for themselves and their own ideas,” says Principal Gladstone.

 You will have an opportunity to see this confidence building in action.
-Linden’s upcoming Open House on November 3rd is also the date of the students’ Social Justice Data Fair.
-All those in attendance at the Open House are encouraged to attend the fair and observe the students present their projects.
-The fair will highlight Linden’s innovative curriculum and its cross-disciplinary nature, as students will bring together topics from many subjects to culminate in one project.
-Though the projects are centered on math and data, they are the perfect opportunity for each student to explore a social issue they are interested in by synthesizing many of their social science subjects, such as history, politics and geography.
+Linden’s upcoming Open House on November 23rd coincides with the school’s Social Justice Data Fair.
+All those in attendance at the Open House are encouraged to join the fair and observe student presentations.
+The fair will highlight Linden’s innovative curriculum and its cross-disciplinary nature.
+Though projects are centered on math and data, they are the perfect opportunity for each student to explore a social issue they are interested in by synthesizing many of their social science subjects, such as history, politics, and geography.
 It’s a perfect opportunity for parents to see up close what their daughter can be a part of.

-This year, Linden launched its JK and SK program with new teacher, Savannah Barker.
-In addition to teaching the Kindergarten classes, Savannah also shares a weekly blog on Linden’s website.
-Here, parents of students and those interested in learning more about the school can stay up to date with what the little ones are learning, and see how Linden’s approach to teaching is unlike any other.
+Last year, Linden launched its new inquiry and play-based early learning program with teacher Savannah Barker.
+Because of her documentation-based assessment practice, Savannah also shares a weekly blog on Linden’s website.
+Here, families of students and those interested in learning more about the school can stay up to date with what the early learners are doing, and see how Linden’s approach to teaching is unlike any other.

 About The Linden School